afcastano/aws-gcp-migration/docs/tutorial/aws/WORDPRESS-3-TIER.md

   }
 }
 ```
-**aws_route_table.wp-subnet-routes:** We have to modify the route table of the subnet to add the nat gateway.
+**aws_route_table.wp-subnet-routes:** We have to modify the route table of the subnet to add the NAT gateway.
+This gateway is defined in the public subnet which is the one who as a route to the internet.
 We then have to use a `aws_route_table_association` to link the route table to the subnet.

 **aws_security_group.wp:** Open ingress from the public subnet on ports 22 and 80 for the bastion host and the load balancer respectively.
 Egress to everyone, even internet via NAT.